sq5bpf/enin/README.md

-### ENIN - Enumerate IPX nodes
+# ENIN - Enumerate IPX nodes

 This software was originally released in 2001, and lost in the depths of the internet a few years later.
-I'm re-reasing it in 2018, hope someone will find it useful. --sq5bpf
+I'm re-releasing it in 2018, hope someone will find it useful. --sq5bpf

-# Description:
+### Description:

 This is a program for discovering all IPX nodes on a network.
 It works by sending an ipx ping packet to all nodes on a network.